Survival Modeling of Suicide Risk with Rare and Uncertain Diagnoses: Discussion

 \section{Discussion}

 We have examined a general modeling setup for survival data with the presence of a cure fraction and uncertain events indicators.
 In our application, we obtained insightful results on potential risk factors associated with both the occurrence and timing of subsequent suicide attempt following initial suicide-related hospitalization among adolescents.
-Several important risk factors might have been missed by the other naive approaches that improperly treat uncertain event records.
+Several important risk factors might have been missed by the other naive approaches that improperly treat uncertain diagnosis records.
 We thoroughly examined the estimated cure and event status among those subjects with suspected suicide attempt diagnosis, which provided important insights on how to identify the true suicidal events among them and how to utilize such uncertain records in predictive modeling of suicide.

 Several directions are worth pursuing for future research.
 For the proposed method, the relative risk on the conditional latency is specified by a Cox proportional hazards model, which may be restrictive.
-We will consider other more flexible models to relax the proportional hazards assumption.
+It is interesting to consider testing procedures of the proportional hazard assumption in the presence of outcome uncertainty and cure fraction \citep{wileyto2013assessing}, and develop other more flexible models to relax the proportional hazards assumption.
 In the estimation procedure, we applied in the E-steps the zero tail completion, which essentially treats the subjects who have survived after the largest uncensored event time as not susceptible.
 This may be too restricted in some applications.
 It is worth exploring other methods such as exponential and Weibull tail completion \citep{peng2003csda-est} to model the tail of the conditional survival curve.
-Indeed, we tried exponential tail completion in our simulation studies in Section~\ref{sec:simu} and obtained very similar results from using zero tail completion.
+In fact, we tried exponential tail completion in our simulation studies in Section~\ref{sec:simu} and obtained very similar results from using zero tail completion.

-Given the prevalence of uncertainty in the identification of medical conditions from diagnostic codes, we believe our approach can be broadly applied to improve many studies on health conditions with real-world claims data.
+Given the prevalence of uncertainty in the identification of medical conditions from diagnosis codes, we believe our approach can be broadly applied to improve many studies on health conditions with real-world claims data.